Mascha Schilinski

-Mascha Schilinski (born 1984) is a German film director and screenwriter.
+Mascha Schilinski (/de/; born 1984) is a German film director and screenwriter.
 Her second feature film, Sound of Falling (2025), won the Jury Prize at the 78th Cannes Film Festival.

 Early life

 Schilinski was born in West Berlin to a German filmmaker mother and a French construction worker father.
 She was a child actor in her youth.
-After dropping out of high school, she worked for a traveling circus before pursuing film.
+After dropping out of high school, she worked as a magician in a traveling circus.
 She graduated from the screenwriting program at the Filmschule Hamburg Berlin in 2008, and later studied directing at the Film Academy Baden-Württemberg.